Same 272 lasers. Same wavelengths. Very different price.

 If you’re considering either option, it’s worth checking both before making a decision:

-Illumiflow (use code CYB at checkout for $200 discount):
+Illumiflow (use code CYB for $200 off):

 Kiierr: